ethical-se/ese-practices/practices/ESE-StoryValuation.md

 The following steps can be followed when applying the technique:

 1. *Pick 2-3 core values from the table.* Use the information in the columns "Related value" and "Opposing value" columns in Table G.1 to make them more complete, concrete, and tangible.
-2. *Explain the relevance of each core value in the given project/product context by way of example and/or refinement.* You might want to tell a story and/or point out the positive and negative consequences of this value in the form of a narrative or demonstrator (see column in table above).
+2. *Explain the relevance of each core value in the given project/product context by way of example and/or refinement.* You might want to tell a story and/or point out the positive and negative consequences of this value in the form of a narrative (see column in table above).
 This information may come from the Value Register of the project/product development effort when IEEE Std.
 7000 is followed (if no Value Register exists yet, it is a good time to create one now).
 3. *Prioritize the value(s), either absolutely or relatively.* For instance, you may want to use a writing style similar to that in the Agile Manifesto ("We value mm over nn").

 Repeat these steps for each stakeholder group.
 Keep an eye on effort, focus on and begin with high-priority, high-impact values.